1999rc/data-science-from-scratch/README.md

 Data science From Scratch

 This project is beign built step by step using Git.

 GitHub Desktop,and the cannand line.

 GitHub Desktop,and the cammand line.

+This project is beign built step by step using.
+-Git.
+-GitHub Desktop
+-and the cammand line.